 There is no “perfect type” for Village life, but in general people with an energetic, flexible, outgoing, creative personality will fare better.
 Villages can be great for first-time teachers looking for a fun introduction to teaching as well as more experienced teachers looking to try out new lesson ideas and rely more heavily on their own plans.
 A simple Google search for “English Village Korea” yields results all around the country!
 One final plus is that for larger Villages, the greater number of teachers likely means that hiring is staggered throughout the year, so there are more opportunities to match a position with your desired start date.

-So, if you’re looking for a different kind of teaching experience, consider an English Village in Korea!
+So, if you’re looking for a different kind of teaching job, consider an English Village in Korea!